Peoria Public Radio Staff

 LINDA GRAY: (as Sue Ellen) It was you, Kristin, who shot J.R.

-NICHOLAS CHRISTENFELD: So we chose and we spoiled them beforehand without using the word spoiler.
+NICHOLAS CHRISTENFELD: So we chose quite famous short stories and we spoiled them beforehand without using the word "spoiler."

 ULABY: Subjects who had not already read the classic short story by Shirley Jackson would get handed "The Lottery."
 Some were told about its morbid conclusion in advance.

-CHRISTENFELD: In this lottery, people draw to see who will stoned to death at the end.
+CHRISTENFELD: In this lottery, people draw to see who will be stoned to death at the end.

 ULABY: Appropriately, the spoiler study had a surprise twist.